lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

   - /writing-integration-tests-for-a-go-cli-application
 ---

-[Fakedata]({{< ref "/tags/fakedata" >}} "Fakedata") is a small Go CLI application I wrote to help myself generate test data.
+[Fakedata]({{< ref "/tags/fakedata" >}} "Fakedata") is a small Go program that I wrote to generate test data on the command line.

-A few weeks after I released, a user reported had been introduced just a few hours before the report came it.
-The regression was obvious but, at the time, fakedata had no test covering the feature end-to-end so I didn't catch it.
+A few weeks after I released, a user reported an issue that had been introduced just a few hours before.
+The regression was obvious but, at the time, fakedata had no test covering the feature end-to-end so we didn't catch it.

-This got me thinking about how an end-to-end test could look like in Go CLI applications.
+This bug report got me thinking about how I could end-to-end test Go CLI applications.
 After working on it for a bit, I found a simple and effective way of writing integration tests for Go CLI applications.